pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 And yet, to me, what is this quintessence of dust?"
 --William Shakespeare, *Hamlet*

+"There is nothing either good or bad, but thinking makes it so."
+--William Shakespeare, *Hamlet*

 "I would challenge you to a battle of wits, but see you are unarmed."
 --William Shakespeare